 - Generic alternatives are often cheaper than brand-name medicines.
 This is because the company that produces the medicine did not need to invest money in developing and marketing it.

 - In Australia, you can only sell generic medicines if they work the same way as the brand-name medicine.

 - Prescribers in Australia must include the name of the active ingredient on prescriptions.
 This can help you know exactly what you are taking and avoid mistakes.

 Are generic medicines the same as brand-name medicines?

-When a medicine with a new active ingredient first appears, it is protected by a patent for several years.
-The patent is designed to allow the company to make enough profits to recover the money it spent developing the medicine, or on buying the rights to market it.
+When a medicine with a new active ingredient is first developed, a patent (a legal right given to a new or innovative product or process) protects it for several years.
+The patent allows the company to make profits to recover the money it spent developing the medicine, or on buying the rights to market it.

-While the medicine is covered by patent, other companies cannot sell a similar medicine containing the protected active ingredient.
+Under a patent, other companies cannot sell a similar medicine that contains the same active ingredient.

 After the patent expires, other companies are allowed to develop medicines based on the active ingredient.
 These are known as ‘generic’ medicines.
-There may be several of them with different brand names, but the same active ingredient as the original.
+Several different brand-names may all have the same active ingredient as the original medicine.